Copyright 2024. Anglican Church of the Valley. All Rights Reserved.

 After you take a seat, you'll notice the altar is draped in a beautifully embroidered linen in a color appropriate to the church season.
 On top of the altar you'll see something draped in a matching linen.
 That's the chalice (cup) and paten (plate) used to distribute the bread and wine to all baptized Christians as the central part of the Eucharist service.

-As the time for the service approaches, you'll see the priest or priests - wearing vestments - and an acolyte or acolyte also vested with a white robe - go to the back of the Sanctuary.
+As the time for the service approaches, you'll see the priest or priests - wearing vestments - and an acolyte also vested with a white robe - go to the back of the Sanctuary.
 They will process in during the first hymn of the service.

 Our Holy Communion or Eucharist is open to all baptized Christians, not just Anglicans.
 If you are not baptized and would like to learn about baptism and other church sacraments, just ask any member of the clergy.